“Uh, why are there no vegan dishes?”

 Your event team also needs a way to communicate swiftly.
 With ClickUp’s Chat view, your team can discuss anything, from upcoming tasks to event excitement.

-Need to create and share vendor proposals?
+Need to create and share vendor lists?

 Sometimes a face-to-face meeting isn’t necessary.
 That’s why ClickUp has a Zoom Integration that lets you quickly jump on Zoom calls without having to leave ClickUp!